 Since pediatric patients often can’t vocalize their chief complaint — or give a detailed history of their present illness or injury — don’t fall into the trap of walking into the room and delaying your primary assessment to get the full story from mom or dad.
 If you obtain OPQRST and SAMPLE histories first, precious time can pass before you even begin to assess the patient.

-Instead, walk into the room, quickly determine the chief complaint and attack it by immediately performing an assessment of the child’s airway, breathing, circulation and treating any life threats.
+Instead, walk into the room, quickly determine the chief complaint and attack it by immediately assessing the child’s airway, breathing, circulation and treating any life threats.
 Once the child is stable, move on to the secondary assessment to find out what happened, the child’s medical history and vital signs.

 4. Pay attention to the parents

-Many parents seem to have an intuitive sense about their child’s health.
-When a mom or dad says a vague phrase like, “My baby just isn’t acting right,” or “Something’s very wrong with my child,” your index of suspicion should raise and it’s time to immediately find out exactly what the parent is noticing.
+Many parents seem to have an intuitive sense of their child’s health.
+When a mom or dad says a vague phrase like, “My baby just isn’t acting right,” or “Something’s very wrong with my child,” your index of suspicion should rise and it’s time to immediately find out exactly what the parent is noticing.

 Conversely, I’ve also run numerous calls for a pediatric patient who “overdosed” or who is “altered,” only to find the child is perfectly fine and the mother or father is drunk or on drugs.
 In these sad cases, the parents were so altered they thought their babies had stopped breathing or swallowed the pills, so we immediately called the police and child protective services to look out for the kids.